-Snow to impact evening commute; Winter Weather Advisory issued
+Heavy snow falls fast in south suburbs; Will continue overnight

 The snowmaker system is tracking in from the southwest.
 This system brought heavy snow to portions of the Plains overnight and basically shutting down most of Oklahoma and Missouri.

-The storm is expected to occur mostly in southern Chicagoland and Indiana and it will be an all snow event, meaning no rain.

 For the latest weather updates, go to wgntv.com/weather.
+Area closings and delayed starts here